 What can I use instead of cilantro?

-Parsley is a great swap or cilantro.
-I know for some people this herb is awful tasting, but if it doesn’t taste like soap to you, it’s a must-have in the recipe.
+Parsley is a great swap for cilantro.
+I know this herb has an awful taste for some people, but if it doesn't taste like soap to you, it's a must-have in the recipe.

 Harissa is a North African condiment made from cayenne peppers, olive oil, garlic and spices.
-Different brands have different levels of spiciness.
-I love the traditional harissa from Tunisia or Libya, which is the hottest version.
+Different brands have different levels of heat.
+I love the traditional harissa from Tunisia or Libya, it is the hottest version.

 If you have harissa from these countries, you may want to reduce the amount of harissa in this recipe for the sake of your tongue.
-Check the ingredient labels; it will give you an idea of how hot it’s going to be.
-Mild harissa will often have a mix of red peppers in the ingredients.
+Check the ingredients label; it will give you an idea of how hot it's going to be.
+Mild harissa will often have a mix of bell peppers in the ingredients.

-Fish fillets poached in a spicy tomato sauce, an abundance of vegetables and chickpea.
-Our Moroccan Fish Tagine is the perfect topping for couscous and it done in 30 minutes!
-Delicious and healthy doesn’t get any better!
+Fish fillets poached in a spicy tomato sauce, an abundance of vegetables and chickpeas.
+This Moroccan Fish Tagine is the perfect topping for couscous and it is done in 30 minutes!
+Delicious and healthy doesn't get any better!